Second Order Cumulants: second order even elements and R-diagonal elements: Introduction

 After one understands the limit eigenvalue distribution of an ensemble $\{X_N\}_N$, the next object of study is the covariance of traces of resolvents

+which we call the \textit{second order Cauchy transform} of the limit distribution.
+In this paper we shall be concerned with the combinatorial properties of this function; see \cite{dm} for the properties of this analytic function.

-The covariance of these random variables is referred to in the statistical literature as the linear spectral statistics of the ensemble, see \cite{bs}.
+The limiting covariance of the random variables $\Tr((z - X_N)^{-1})$ and $\Tr((w - X_N)^{-1})$ is referred to in the statistical literature as the linear spectral statistics of the ensemble, see \cite{bs,f}.

-In \cite{ms} an extension of free independence was initiated, called second order freeness.
+In \cite{ms}, an extension of free independence was initiated, called second order freeness.
 The purpose was to find the analogue of universal rule above for linear spectral statistics.
-In \cite{cmss} the second order analogue of the $R$-transform and second order cumulants were presented.
+In \cite{cmss}, the second order analogue of the $R$-transform and second order cumulants were presented.
 It is these second order cumulants that are the subject of this article.

-In particular we wish to apply them to the study of $R$-diagonal operators and even operators. $R$-diagonal operators are non-normal operators in a C$^*$-algebra.
+In particular, we wish to apply them to the study of $R$-diagonal operators and even operators. $R$-diagonal operators are certain non-normal operators in a $*$-probability space.
 It was the study of these operators that led to the solution of the invariant subspace problem for operators in II$_1$ factors \cite{hs}.
+In random matrix theory, they appear in the famous single ring theorem \cite{gkz} which is a generalization of the circular law for Ginibre matrices.
+This distribution is the limiting distribution of random matrix ensembles of the form $U_nT_nV_n$, where $T_n$ is positive, $U_n$ and $V_n$ are Haar unitaries with independent entries.

 Even operators are self-adjoint operators for which all odd moments are zero.
-If $a$ is $R$-diagonal then its distribution can be recovered from its Hermitization $ $, which is an even operator.
+There is a close relation between even and $R$-diagonal operators.
+If $a$ is $R$-diagonal, then its distribution can be recovered from its Hermitization $ $, which is an even operator.

 The contribution of this article is to extend the idea of $R$-diagonality and evenness to the case of second order freeness.
-In particular for a second order $R$-diagonal operator we have, letting, $\beta^{(a)}_n:=\kappa_{2n}(a, a^*, \dots, a,\ab a^*)$ and
+In particular, for a second order $R$-diagonal operator we have, letting, and

 be the determining series of $a$, we have that